livepeer/ui-kit/.changeset/kind-jars-sip.md

 Types are now all documented and extensive for the current version of the Studio API which is the base for the LivepeerProvider interface.

+Storage API has also changed slightly, to allow storing an asset in multiple different storages in the future.
+Right now it still only supports IPFS, but the interface is now compatible with adding more storages in the future.

 **Feature:** Multistream

 The LivepeerProvider now supports the multistream feature.
 To use it simply add